gruelbox/orko/README.md

 1. Generate a new 2FA secret using `java -cp target/oco-0.0.1-SNAPSHOT.jar com.grahamcrockford.oco.cli.GenerateSecretKey`
 1. Store that somewhere safe and enter it into Google Authenticator on your phone.

-Now you need an Okta account to handle the JWT authentication:
+Now you need a
+n Okta account to handle the JWT authentication:

 1. TODO
 1. TODO